lonnie-nguyen/JSON-java-private/README_Milestones.md

 To run the tests, we used the IDE [IntelliJ](https://www.jetbrains.com/help/idea/performing-tests.html) Test methods that have been added have the signature:
-> shouldReturnCorrectSubObject
+> shouldReturnCorrectSubObject()
 >
-> shouldReplaceCorrectSubObject
+> shouldReplaceCorrectSubObject()
 >
-> shouldThrowExceptionOnEmptyPathOverloadedOne
+> shouldThrowExceptionOnEmptyPathOverloadedOne()
 >
-> shouldThrowExceptionOnEmptyPathOverloadedTwo
+> shouldThrowExceptionOnEmptyPathOverloadedTwo()

 ### Notes Concerning Milestone 2:
 - Both overloaded methods successfully process XML files up to 1.46GB in size.
 - By implementing method two in the library, there is a slight performance gain.
 We are creating the one JSONObject that contains the replacement in one go.
 Otherwise, outside the library we are creating the original JSONObject, the replacement JSONObject, and then parsing the original to replace it with the replacement.
-- An additional helper method was added to facilitate processing:
+- An additional helper method, with the following signature, was added to facilitate processing:
   > toJSONObject(Reader, XMLParserConfiguration, String, JSONObject)
 - The implementations are not designed to handle instances with arrays.
 - To handle the overloaded methods, a separate parse method was implemented with the signature: